heroku/sf-functions-python/README.md

 brew install python3
 ```

-The installed Python version should be at least `3.10` or higher
+The installed Python version should be at least `3.10` or higher.

 You can check this with `python3 --version`